 Coaching Staff will:

-• Never take the child home or to any other location other than if requested by the appropriate authority.
+- Never take the child home or to any other location other than if requested by the appropriate authority.
 (Police or Children’s Services only)

-This policy is written and should be read in conjunction with the Notts County policy on the Late Collection of Children.
+This policy is written and should be read in conjunction with the Notts County Football Club policy on the Late Collection of Children.

 Coaches must be aware, at all times, of the players they have in their care during both training sessions, matches and especially on trips and tours.
-The coach should ensure the safety of those in their charge by adopting the following procedures:-
+The coach should ensure the safety of those in their charge by adopting the following procedures: -

 For training sessions and home matches:

 - Coaches should arrive at least 15 minutes before the time the players have been told to arrive